 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Who is the extremely strange outstanding factor from the island nation of only 200,000 people who won the Olympic gold medal?
+Who is this extraordinary talent from an island nation of only 200,000 people who won an Olympic gold medal?

 20/10/2024

-Julien Alfred made Saint Lucia proud when he won a spectacular Olympic gold medal in the women's 100m race with a time of 10.72 seconds, beating the US' Sha'Carri Richardson by exactly...
-0.15 seconds.
+Julien Alfred made his country, Saint Lucia, proud by winning a spectacular Olympic gold medal in the women's 100m race with a time of 10.72 seconds, just 0.15 seconds faster than Sha'Carri Richardson of the United States.

-Julien Alfred wrote a modern-day fairy tale when she brought the island nation of Saint Lucia a historic gold medal at the Paris Olympics.
-There are two things worth mentioning about Alfred.
-First, she defeated world champion Sha'Carri Richardson (USA) in the 100m race, which is the most prestigious event in athletics.
-Second, it was not until Alfred won that most sports fans around the world probably heard the name of her homeland for the first time.
-Saint Lucia, where Julien Alfred was born, is an island nation in the heart of the Atlantic Ocean, east of the Caribbean Sea.
-This island nation has an area of 617 km2 , only slightly larger than Phu Quoc Island of Vietnam (571 km2 ).
-Saint Lucia's population is about 180,000 people.
-For comparison, this number is less than half the population of Dong Da district, Hanoi.
+Julien Alfred wrote a modern-day fairy tale when she brought home a historic gold medal for the island nation of Saint Lucia at the Paris Olympics.
+Two things are noteworthy about Alfred.
+First, she defeated world champion Sha'Carri Richardson (USA) in the 100m race, the most prestigious event in athletics.
+Second, it wasn't until Alfred's victory that most sports fans worldwide likely heard of her hometown.
+Saint Lucia, where Julien Alfred was born, is an island nation in the Atlantic Ocean, east of the Caribbean Sea.
+The island nation covers an area of 617 km² , only slightly larger than Phu Quoc Island in Vietnam (571 km² ).
+The population of Saint Lucia is approximately 180,000 people.
+For comparison, this is less than half the population of Dong Da District, Hanoi .

 Nhân tố kiệt xuất cực lạ đến từ đảo quốc chỉ 200.000 dân, giành HCV Olympic là ai?- Ảnh 1.

-Julien Alfred wins historic win for Saint Lucia
+Julien Alfred wins a historic victory for Saint Lucia.

 AFP

-"I aspire to help Saint Lucia win its first Olympic medal in history.
-That is the guiding principle for me to strive.
-I aspire to go to the Olympics to bring medals to my homeland," Alfred shared in August 2023.
-How could a small island nation with almost no sporting legacy like Saint Lucia produce a runner who could defeat a champion from a powerhouse with more than 300 athletics medals like the United States?
-The answer lies in Alfred's own extraordinary desire to rise up in the face of adversity.
+"I yearn to help Saint Lucia win its first Olympic medal in history.
+That's my guiding principle.
+I long to go to the Olympics and bring home a medal for my homeland," Alfred shared in August 2023.
+How could a small island nation like Saint Lucia, with almost no sporting history, produce a runner capable of defeating a champion from a powerhouse with over 300 track and field medals like the United States?
+The answer lies in Alfred's extraordinary desire to rise above adversity.

-Julien Alfred grew up with a dream of athletics on her bare feet, in the capital of Castries of the small island nation of Saint Lucia, nestled in the Caribbean Sea.
-Unlike professional athletes who have been trained since childhood, the runner born in 2001 only... ran.
-No shoes, no dedicated track, only the dream of athletics ignited by her father Julian Hamilton.
-The incident happened to Alfred at the age of 12, when her father passed away.
-Alfred was mentally broken and gave up her dream on the track.
-However, athletics did not leave Alfred.
-2 years later, she decided to leave her hometown of Saint Lucia to go to Jamaica, the homeland of her idol Usain Bolt.
+Julien Alfred grew up barefoot, dreaming of athletics, in the small island nation of Saint Lucia, nestled in the Caribbean Sea.
+Unlike professional athletes who train from a young age, the runner, born in 2001, ran without shoes or a dedicated track.
+No shoes, no specialized track, just the dream of athletics ignited by her father, Julian Hamilton.
+Tragedy struck Alfred at age 12 when her father passed away.
+Alfred was devastated and gave up her dream of running.
+However, athletics refused to leave Alfred.
+Two years later, she decided to leave her hometown of Saint Lucia and go to Jamaica, the homeland of her idol, Usain Bolt.
 "I had the opportunity to go to Jamaica.
-Going to where Usain Bolt is was an opportunity I couldn't refuse.
-I wanted to go there and my mother nodded in agreement.
+Going to where Usain Bolt is is an opportunity I couldn't refuse.
+I wanted to go, and my mother nodded in agreement.
 She didn't say I couldn't go.
-She just said if I wanted to, just do it," Alfred recalled.
+She just said if I wanted to, I should do it," Alfred recalled.

 Nhân tố kiệt xuất cực lạ đến từ đảo quốc chỉ 200.000 dân, giành HCV Olympic là ai?- Ảnh 2.